OMEGAZEROABSOLUTE/THESPIRAL/README_OPERATOR.md

 ./launch_servants.sh
 ```

-Use `start_crown_console.sh` to launch these services and automatically
+Use `start_crown_console.sh` to launch these services.
+The script first
+invokes `scripts/check_prereqs.sh` to verify that Docker, `nc`, `sox` and
-open the interactive console once the endpoints are ready.
+`ffmpeg` are available, then automatically opens the interactive console once
+the endpoints are ready.

 ```bash
 ./start_crown_console.sh